-Cat owners have a responsibility to make sure that their animals are happy, safe and not being a nuisance in our community.
+Cat owners have a responsibility to make sure their animals are happy, safe and not being a nuisance in our community.
 The Cat Act 2011 is designed to encourage responsible pet ownership, reduce the number of unwanted cats and minimise the number being euthanised each year.

 Being a Responsible Owner